sib-swiss/biodiversity-bioinformatics/docs/course_material/day3/3_gene_function.md

 * **From where was each information retrieved?**

 ??? done "Answer"
+    * It can be found in the dendrites and the postsynaptic space.
+It makes totally sense with its function.
+Now we know that it has a role in the postsynaptic part of signal transduction
+    * For all species, the information is mainly obtained by similarity to the rat uniprot page because most of the research in this regard was done in rat

 Now try the same with the sequence features.
 There is a new `Feature viewer` in Uniprot gene pages.
 Explore it for all the species above.